Kreyren/hematite/README.md

 *This method is only for personal use.
 Never distribute copyrighted content from Minecraft.*

+FIXME: You need `~/.minecraft/versions/1.8.8/1.8.8.jar` which can be grabbed from https://launcher.mojang.com/v1/objects/0983f08be6a4e624f5d85689d1aca869ed99c738/client.jar

+FIXME: You need a world which is expected in `~/.minecraft/saves/something`, you can grab these on https://www.planetminecraft.com &&

 * In the Minecraft Launcher, click the button “New Profile”
 * In the drop down "use version", select `1.8.8`
 * Click “Save Profile”